Supergirl (1984 film): Deleted material

 Material that was cut for the 105-minute version of the film included the Argo City opening, which was originally longer.

 Another cut scene from the U.S. release is known as the "flying ballet", though included in the International Cut.
 As Supergirl arrives on Earth, she is surprised to find herself capable of almost anything, especially flying.
 She can use her super-strength to crack rocks into dust, and use her heat-ray vision to help flowers grow.

-Scenes concerning Selena, Bianca and Nigel were also trimmed.
-In the U.S. version, Selena's introduction was merely a few lines long when the Omegahedron lands on Earth and Selena takes it for use of its magic.
+Scenes concerning Selena, Bianca, and Nigel were also trimmed.
+In the U.S. version, Selena's introduction was merely a few lines long when the Omegahedron lands on Earth, and Selena takes it for the use of its magic.
 The full introduction establishes Selena as an impatient witch who is sick of her mentor and lover Nigel, who is himself a warlock.
-Later scenes not seen before the 2000 D.V.D. release from Anchor Bay Entertainment include Selena using the Omegahedron for the first time and realizing that she has no control of herself when under its influence, namely the "Roast Chicken" sequence.
+Later scenes not seen before the 2000 DVD release from Anchor Bay Entertainment include Selena using the Omegahedron for the first time and realizing that she has no control over herself when under its influence, namely the "Roast Chicken" sequence.
 Selena later throws a party for all her followers, and deleted material shows Nigel insulting Selena after being dismissed.
 Nigel then gets friendly with another party member, on whom Selena pulls a vicious magical prank.

 Other scenes involve Linda Lee making a temporary home in the city of Midvale, Illinois, and an extended version of the tractor sequence in which the possessed machine runs amok on the Midvale streets and kills a civilian.
 This alleged death scene does not appear in either the International or the 2000 Director's Cut.
 Another cut scene shows Supergirl unable to find the Omegahedron because Selena keeps it in a lead box, demonstrating that Supergirl's limitations are similar to those of her cousin.
 The Phantom Zone scenes are also longer.

-The 2006 D.V.D. release and current Blu-ray reissue by Warner Home Video, whose parent company, Warner Bros., is the current rights holder to the Superman movies, contains the International Edition, also called the "European Theatrical Edition".
+The 2006 DVD release and current Blu-ray reissue by Warner Home Video, whose parent company, Warner Bros., is the current rights holder to the Superman movies, contains the International Edition, also called the "European Theatrical Edition".
 The latter release also features the Director's Cut.

 Much of the deleted material appeared in DC Comics' one-shot comic book adaptation of the film, primarily the scenes that fleshed out Selena's character.